TnYtCoder/SecretMessage/README.md

 `After Installing` These Basic Requirements Move To Next Step

-That Is To `Clone This Repository` To Your And `Installing The Other Requirements`
+`Clone This Repository` In Your Termux And `Install The Other Requirements`
 ```
 git clone https://github.com/TnYtCoder/SecretMessage
 cd SecretMessage